MichaelAkridge-NOAA/Open-Science-Codespaces/README.md

 ## Start/Stop Codespace
 ![](./docs/15.png)
 - You can stop, start, and delete the codespace at anytime on the codespace page: https://github.com/codespaces/
 - !!!
-If there are any persistent data changes, you might want to back up the `db-vol` directory, which contains the database data.
+Note this is a temp dev space.
+No changes are saved.
+If there are any persistent data changes you need, you might want to back up the `db-vol` directory, which contains the database data & perform other due diligence.
 ## Feedback & Contributions
 New to codespaces, so feedback & contributions are welcome.